jacobwilliams/FGIF/README.md

 ### Compiling

-A `fmp.toml` file is provided for compiling `fgif` with the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
+A `fpm.toml` file is provided for compiling `fgif` with the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
 For example, to build:

 ```
   fpm build --profile release --flag "-fopenmp"